Uniswap/docs/versioned_docs/version-V3/guides/providing-liquidity/mint-a-new-position.md

 - By using `TickMath.MIN_TICK` and `TickMath.MAX_TICK`, we are providing liquidity across the whole range of the pool.
 In production you may want to specify a more concentrated position.

-- We set `amount0Min` and `amount1Min` to zero for the example - but this would be a vulnerability in production which could be exploited.
-For a more secure practice the developer would need to implement a slippage estimation process.
+- We set `amount0Min` and `amount1Min` to zero for the example - but this would be a vulnerability in production.
+A function calling `mint` with no slippage protection would be vulnerable to a frontrunning attack designed to execute the `mint` call at an inaccurate price.

+- For a more secure practice the developer would need to implement a slippage estimation process.

 - Note that this function will fail if the pool has not already been created.